Blue blood drive honors fallen Officer Stephen Carr

 FAYETTEVILLE, Ark.
-(KFTA) — It was a large show of support for first responders and fallen Officer Stephen Carr at a Blue Blood Drive, Monday afternoon.
+(KNWA) — It was a large show of support for first responders and fallen Officer Stephen Carr at a Blue Blood Drive, Monday afternoon.

 Dozens of people donated blood at the Washington County Sheriff’s Office, including local residents and many members of law enforcement.
 It was a way to honor all those in uniform.